tidepool-org/tidepool-org.github.io/data-model/v1/bolus.md

 }
 ~~~

-It may be followed by a "completion" event that looks almost the same as the above event, but has:
+It may be followed by a "completion" event that looks almost the same as the above event, but has

 * A different timestamp
 * A `previous` field